jtmacoco/gpt2-engine-cpp/README.md

 - Deterministic: Can handle precise floating point arithmetic stability across matrix operations
 - KV Caching

-# Validation & Performance
+# Results & Validation

-- **Mathematical Correctness:** Achieved a Mean Squared Error (MSE) of effectively `0.0` and a Maximum Absolute Difference of `< 1e-3` in FP32 logit outputs compared to PyTorch's `F.scaled_dot_product_attention`.
+- **Mathematical Correctness:** Achieved Mean Squared Error (MSE) ≈ `0.0` and Maximum Absolute Difference < `1e-3` in FP32 logits compared to PyTorch `F.scaled_dot_product_attention`.
-- **Hardware Acceleration (CPU vs GPU):** Achieved up to a **544x reduction in latency** by migrating sequential C++ matrix operations to custom `__global__` CUDA kernels.
+- **Hardware Acceleration (CPU → GPU):** Up to **544x reduction in latency** by replacing sequential CPU matrix operations with custom CUDA kernels.
-- **Throughput Scaling:** With KV caching enabled, achieved up to **1872.46x higher token throughput** at longer sequence lengths relative to the CPU implementation.
+- **Throughput Scaling:** With KV caching, achieved up to **1872.46x higher token throughput** at longer sequence lengths vs CPU.
-- **Hardware Efficiency:** Profiled via NVIDIA Nsight Compute (`ncu`), achieving **99.37% branch efficiency**, demonstrating highly optimized warp execution with minimal thread divergence.
+- **Hardware Efficiency:** Measured via NVIDIA Nsight Compute (`ncu`), achieving **99.37% branch efficiency**, indicating minimal warp divergence.
-- **Full-Stack Memory Safety:** Validated host execution via `valgrind` and device execution via NVIDIA `compute-sanitizer`, guaranteeing **0 memory leaks and 0 invalid out-of-bounds reads/writes** across millions of dynamic CPU and GPU tensor allocations.
+- **Memory Safety:** Verified with `valgrind` (CPU) and NVIDIA `compute-sanitizer` (GPU), with **0 memory leaks and 0 invalid memory accesses** across extensive testing.
-- **CPU benchmarks for sequences larger than 50 tokens were omitted as they took a very long time so listed as N/A**
+- **CPU Limitations:** CPU benchmarks beyond 50 tokens were omitted due to impractically long runtimes.
+- **Framework Comparison (Specialized vs General-Purpose):** In single-sequence greedy decoding, Cu-Transformer achieved up to **~1.36x higher throughput** and **~1.35x lower total latency** compared to Hugging Face + PyTorch.
+This gain is primarily due to reduced framework overhead and a specialized fixed-buffer decode path.

-# Benchmarking Methodology & Notes
+# Benchmarking Methodology & Interpretation

-The benchmarks demonstrate that Cu-Transformer successfully reduces Python interpreter overhead and memory allocation bottlenecks by executing custom CUDA kernels directly.
-However, for full transparency, here is the context behind the numbers:
+The benchmarks demonstrate that Cu-Transformer reduces framework overhead and memory allocation costs by executing custom CUDA kernels directly.
+The following context is important for interpreting the results:

-- **The Baseline (What was compared):** The baseline is the standard Hugging Face `transformers` library running PyTorch in eager mode.
-Both implementations executed identical greedy decoding workloads (`use_cache=True`) on an NVIDIA RTX 3060.
+- **The Baseline (What was compared):** The baseline is Hugging Face `transformers` running PyTorch.
+Both implementations executed identical greedy (argmax) decoding workloads (`use_cache=True`) on an NVIDIA RTX 3060.

-- **Fairness & Interpretation of Results:** The custom Cu-Transformer engine is a highly specialized implementation targeting a single decoding strategy (greedy)  with tightly controlled memory layouts and execution flow.
-In contrast, Hugging Face `generate()` is a general-purpose API designed to support a wide range of decoding strategies, batching modes, and model architectures.
-As a result, this comparison should be interpreted as **specialized vs general-purpose execution**, not as a statement that one approach is universally faster.
+- **Fairness & Interpretation of Results:** Cu-Transformer is a specialized implementation targeting a single decoding strategy (greedy / argmax) with tightly controlled memory layout and execution flow.
+In contrast, Hugging Face `generate()` is a general-purpose API supporting multiple decoding strategies and batching modes.
+This comparison should therefore be interpreted as **specialized vs general-purpose execution**, not a universal performance comparison.

-- **The JIT / `torch.compile` Context:** PyTorch 2.x `torch.compile` does work for Hugging Face models and was enabled in the benchmark.
-However, autoregressive generation still tends to limit how much benefit compilation can deliver in the default `generate()` path, because graph breaks and shape variability reduce optimization opportunities.
-In particular, Hugging Face documents that the default dynamic KV cache prevents taking advantage of most JIT optimizations, while fixed-size caches such as `StaticCache` are more compatible with `torch.compile`.
-Cu-Transformer avoids much of this overhead by using a specialized decode path with preallocated buffers and fixed execution patterns. :contentReference[oaicite:0]{index=0}
+- **The JIT / `torch.compile` Context:** PyTorch 2.x `torch.compile` was enabled and does apply to Hugging Face models.
+However, autoregressive generation limits optimization opportunities due to graph breaks and dynamic shapes.
+The default dynamic KV cache further reduces compile effectiveness, whereas fixed-size caches are more compatible with JIT-style optimization.
+Cu-Transformer avoids this by using a fixed-buffer decode path.

-- **PyTorch TTFT (Time To First Token):** TTFT is not reported for PyTorch because `model.generate()` is a blocking function that bundles prefill and decode phases together.
-Extracting TTFT requires a custom streamer hook, so the comparison focuses on total latency and throughput instead.
+- **PyTorch TTFT (Time To First Token):** TTFT is not reported because `model.generate()` is a blocking function that combines prefill and decode phases.
+Extracting TTFT requires a custom streamer, so the comparison focuses on total latency and throughput.

-- **Scope of the Comparison:** Cu-Transformer was built as a low-level exploration of GPU execution.
-This benchmark does **not** compare against optimized production inference systems (e.g., vLLM, TensorRT-LLM), which implement advanced techniques such as FlashAttention, PagedAttention, kernel fusion, and continuous batching.
-Those systems are designed to close or exceed this performance gap in real-world deployments.
+- **Scope of the Comparison:** This is not a comparison against production inference systems (e.g., vLLM, TensorRT-LLM), which use advanced techniques such as FlashAttention, PagedAttention, and continuous batching.

 # CPU vs GPU Benchmark Comparison